CodeParrots/Timeline-Express-No-Icons-Add-On/readme.txt

 2. Front-End of Site No Icons Add-On Example

 == Changelog ==

+= 1.2.0 - September 10th, 2017 =
+* Tweaked the shortcode generate section for Timeline Express Pro v2 API.
+* Prevent the no icons stylesheet from loading if the styles module is loaded in the Pro version (v2.0+).
+* Change class from 'no-icons' to 'no-icon' to match the Pro version syntax.
+* Prevent duplicate 'no-icon' class if user has 'hide icons' checked in pro version (v2.0+) and the `no-icons="1"`` shortcode parameter is set.

 = 1.1.1 - February 12th, 2017 =
 * Updated styles to work with Timeline Express Pro horizontal timelines.